New York State Police: Structure and organization

 The NYSP divides New York state geographically into eleven "Troops," each comprising a specific geographic area, usually several counties.
 Each is supervised by a "Troop Commander" usually of the rank of Major.
 NYSP Troops cover the following counties and regions as listed:

 Each Troop encompasses 2–4 "Zones" which are referred to simply by a Zone number.
 There are up to several "sub-stations" located within each zone.

+Ranks

 Uniforms

 Trooper uniforms are made of grey wool, with the exception of the Gore-Tex jacket.
 Prior to 1958, uniforms (shirts, jackets and britches) were woven of equal parts white fiber and black fiber to symbolize the impartiality of justice.
 The NYSP do not wear a badge on their uniform shirts.